 Hiking Around Lake Grevelingen

 After the completion of the Oosterschelde trail, friends Arie, Maarten, Bart and I had to make a decision.
 Which long-distance hiking trail are we going to walk next?
+Aren’t there other great bodies of water in this part of the country?
 How about hiking around Lake Grevelingen?

 Remarkably, there is no official hiking route around this largest saltwater lake in Europe.
 But no worries, friend Bart lives a stone’s throw away from Lake Grevelingen and knows the area well.
 Time and time again he provides us with the most beautiful routes.